Full List of Resources

 Payment method

-The primary method for purchasing computer software is to use 49er Mart, but purchasing card (p-card) use may also be acceptable on a case-by-case basis.
+The primary method for purchasing computer software is to use 49er Mart, but purchasing card (P-card) use may also be acceptable on a case-by-case basis.
 However, before moving forward with any software or IT-related purchase, it must be reviewed and approved by OneIT.
-To begin this process, employees must complete the Software & IT-Related Request Form available in the procedures list below and on the OneIT website.
+To begin this process, employees must complete the Software & IT-Related Request Form.
 Once the form is submitted, OneIT will immediately begin their review.
 The Requestor and the Purchasing Office will be notified once their review is complete.
 If approved, the Purchasing Office will let the campus department know to complete the purchase.

 Additionally, guidance is available on paying for mobile communication device (MCD) apps.